How to Make Homemade Soap Recipe

 Soap is great for cleaning the body and hand washing.
 However, there are times when hand washing isn't possible.
 What to do?
 Make a hand sanitizer you can take with you anywhere on the go!

 You'll love the convenience of a hand sanitizer.
-They are super simple and easy to make.
+Small bottles of hand sanitizer are super simple and easy to make.
 In less than 10 minutes, you can make a whole batch to keep your kids and family safe from germs.
 In today's world, we need extra protection against viruses.

 The natural hand sanitizer is a light misting spray.
-It is vegan, gluten-free, paraben-free, and it doesn't contain any phthalates.
-For any sanitizing spray, you will need to use at least 70% alcohol.
-Yield: 4, 1-ounce bottles.
+It is vegan, gluten-free, paraben-free, and doesn't contain phthalates.
+You will need to use at least 70% alcohol—yield: 4 1-ounce bottles for any sanitizing mist.

 Add alcohol, distilled water, and vegetable glycerin together in a glass bowl.
 Then add a preservative.
 Next, add in the essential oil and blend for approximately 2 minutes.
-Fill into airless bottles with a funnel.
+Finally, fill them into airless bottles with a funnel.

 DIY Gel Hand Sanitizer

-10 drops Essential Oils - we have a few of our favorite scent combinations below
+- 10 drops of Essential Oils - we have a few of our favorite scent combinations below

 Fill an 8-ounce foamer bottle with distilled water, but leave 1" from the fill line.
 Add castile soap, organic coconut oil, then essential oils.
 Place the lid on tightly and shake.
-You're done.
+And, you're done.
 Easy Peasy.

 Essential Oil Scents